Engineering-Research-Lab/Engineering-Research-Lab/README.md

 ### Functionality

-  Text analysis and operation control algorithms with multi-function chat-bot terminal interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.
+  Text analysis and operation control algorithms with multi-function chat-bot interface and head/eyes/mouth Control Bot Mechanism robot device with position/coordinate step receiver controller.

   • Learn from communication and talk to interlocutor, answer and ask with memory adding/editing option, providing functions control built-in conversation interface in frames of system legal code filter, receive and react to action commands by attached request.